Alcantor/LotusECU-T4e/README.md

 The T4e of the black dashboard cars has another bootloader which does the reprogramming with CAN-Bus (500 kbit/s).

-For the white dashboard at least (black dashboard?), there is an access provided by the main program trough CAN-BUS (1 Mbit/s).
+For most of the white dashboard, there is an access provided by the main program trough CAN-BUS (1 Mbit/s).
 It's not intended for reprogramming the ECU, but with somes hacks it could be use for this purpose.

+But since version "BCroftT4E090 27/02/2007 Lotus EngV0097" and higher (Including the black dashboard) this access has been disabled.

 My little hack is not guaranteed to work on all software versions of the ECU but when it works it's very reliable (A good CAN-Bus adapter is mandatory).